-Predicting action and verbalization sequences.
-Based on

-- the state of the IM right before each task, and
+- Postdicting action and verbalization sequences (event sequences).
+Based on - · the state of the IM right before each task, and the following postdictions for this event sequence were made:

-- S2's action and verbalization sequence leading to a solution of this task, the following predictions for this action and verbalization sequence are possible:
+· S2's event sequence leading to a solution of this task,

-• Sets containing actions of placing and naming nodes, creating links, and verbalizing respective goals (model trace).
+- Sets that contain actions of placing and naming nodes, creating links, and verbalizing respective goals (model trace).
 Each set corresponds to the application of one IM rule.
-Thus the model trace consists of sets where each set contains actions and verbalizations expected to occur in a continuous uninterrupted sequence within S2's subject trace (no-interleaving hypothesis).
+Thus the model trace is a set of sets where each set contains actions and verbalizations expected to occur in a continuous uninterrupted sequence within S2's subject trace (no-interleaving hypothesis).
+The model trace contains no deletions of ABSYNT fragments (nodes, links) since our hypotheses do not cover deletions. - Position corrections.

-• Position corrections.
 If the position of a node is corrected, the IM rule explaining the corrected node should not explain the nodes connected to this node.
 Rather, these linked nodes should be explained by different rules.
-If the position of a link is corrected, the IM rule explaining it should not explain the node at the upper end of this link (rearrangement hypothesis).

-• Performance times.
-An action sequence explained by a composite should be shorter than the earlier action sequence which led to the creation of the composite (time hypothesis).

-- Evaluation of the subject trace with respect to the model trace.
-S2's subject trace was compared to the model trace in the following way: For each pair of actions / verbalizations a "+" was denoted if - this pair was explained by the same IM rule (both actions / verbalizations are contained within one set of the model trace), and - this pair was subsequent in the subject trace.
+If the position of a link is corrected, the IM rule explaining it should not explain the node at the upper end of this link (rearrangement hypothesis). - Performance times.
+An event sequence explained by a composite should be shorter than the earlier event sequence which led to the creation of the composite (time hypothesis). - Evaluation of the subject trace with respect to the model trace.
+For two consecutive tasks of the task sequence, "absdiff" and "quot", Figures 17 and 18 show the actual state of the IM, S2's solution, the subject trace with correspondences (+) and contradictions (-) between model trace and subject trace, and the model trace.
+The assignment of "+" and "-" will be explained in a moment.
+More specifically, Figure 17 shows: - a subset of the rules in the IM after solving the task "interval" (second task of the sequence).

-For each pair of actions / verbalizations a "-" was denoted if

-- this pair was explained by the same IM rule, and - this pair was interrupted by some action(s) not explained by this IM rule.

-Thus "+" denote correspondencies to the predictions, and "-" denote contradictions.

-Figures 16 and 17 show the state of the IM, S2's solution, subject trace, model trace, and correspondencies / contradictions for two consecutive tasks of the sequence, "absdiff" and "quot".
-Figure 16 shows:

-a) a subset of the rules in the IM after solving the task "interval" (second task of the sequence).
 Here only the rule names are given.
-The actual rules are shown in Appendix B.b) S2's solution to "absdiff", which is the third task in the sequence.

-c) S2's subject trace of the solution to "absdiff".

-d) The predicted model trace, given this subject trace and the state of the IM.
+The actual rules are shown in Appendix B. - b) S2's solution to "absdiff", which is the third task in the sequence. - c) S2's subject trace of the solution to "absdiff" with correspondences (+) and contradictions (-) to the model trace. - d) The postdicted model trace, given the subject trace and the state of the IM.
+(Dots in some of the model trace sets stand for actions expected according to the respective IM rule, but not occurring in the subject trace.)

-e) The cases corresponding (+) and contradicting (-) to these predictions.

-Figure 17 shows the same information for the next task, "quot".
+Figure 18 shows the same information for the next task, "quot".
+In Figures 17 and 18, the nodes are indexed if necessary in order to avoid ambiguities.